Georgia Wildlife Resources Division

 Through a joint project with the U.S. Army Corps of Engineers, Wildlife Action and local businesses and anglers, Fisheries Section personnel with the Wildlife Resources Division help construct man-made fish habitat (often in the form of fish attractors) for various lakes throughout the state.
 These constructions help serve the purpose of providing underwater habitat for fish.

-Locate Lake Allatoona's fish attractors here by viewing available maps and heeding biologists helpful tips.
+Locate Lake Allatoona's fish attractors here by viewing available pdf maps (updated 2013) and heeding biologists helpful tips.

 Recent genetic analysis of the Allatoona spot population confirmed these are Alabama "spotted" bass, which tend to grow to larger adult size than the closely related Kentucky spotted bass.
 While larger 4-5 pound spotted bass are caught each year, these older "veteran" fish are not commonplace in Allatoona.